-Vehicle accidents cause approximately half of all back injuries in the U.S. each year, according to the National Spinal Cord Injury Statistical Center.
+According to the National Spinal Cord Injury Statistical Center, vehicle accidents cause approximately half of all back injuries in the U.S. each year.
 The impact of a rear-end, head-on, or “T-bone” wreck can dislocate or fracture your vertebrae, damaging the nerves of your spinal column.
 If bone fragments from your broken vertebrae pierce the spinal cord tissue, you could suffer long-term immobility or paralysis.

 Types of Back Injuries Caused by Car Crash Impacts